 Dr Wall’s research centres on electoral politics and its intersection with information and communication technology – with a particular emphasis on how electoral politics is being transformed by the advent, mass adoption and ongoing evolution of the internet.
 He has published research on these themes in a range of leading journals including – The British Journal of Political Science; Public Opinion Quarterly; Electoral Studies; Parliamentary Affairs; The Journal of Information Technology and Politics; The International Journal of Electronic Governance; The Journal of Elections, Public Opinion and Parties; Party Politics; and Information Polity.

-Matt was Principal Investigator on an Arts and Humanities Research Council (AHRC) funded project – worth £76,001 – along with his Co-Investigators (Dr Stephen Lindsay – Lecturer in the Department of Computer Science at Swansea University and Dr Rory Costello – Lecturer in the Department of Politics and Public Administration at the University of Limerick).
-For further details, see: http://www.swansea.ac.uk/riah/research-projects/what-are-the-odds/ Currently, Dr Wall is working on research funded by Swansea University’s CHERISH Digital Economy Centre under the auspices of its UK Digital Economy Crucible.
+Matt was Principal Investigator on an Arts and Humanities Research Council (AHRC) funded project called 'What are the Odds' – worth £76,001 – along with his Co-Investigators (Dr Stephen Lindsay – Lecturer in the Department of Computer Science at Swansea University and Dr Rory Costello – Lecturer in the Department of Politics and Public Administration at the University of Limerick).
+Dr Wall is working on research funded by Swansea University’s CHERISH Digital Economy Centre under the auspices of its UK Digital Economy Crucible.
 If this profile hasn’t sated your desire to understand and appreciate Matt Wall – you can find out more on his personal website or you can just email him.